-Top 46 SQL Coding Interview Questions and Answers
+Top 45 SQL Coding Interview Questions and Answers (with Tips)

 SQL Basic Coding Interview Questions and Answers for Freshers

-In this section, we will cover the basic SQL coding interview questions that freshers may encounter in an interview.
+In this section, we will cover the basic SQL coding interview questions and answers that freshers may encounter in SQL job interviews.
 These questions will help you understand fundamental SQL concepts, such as data retrieval, filtering, and basic aggregation.
 By practicing the following questions, you can build a strong foundation in SQL that will be essential for future roles as data professionals.

 Q1.
 What is the SQL query to select all columns from a table named ‘employees’?

-Sample Answer: To retrieve all columns from the ‘employees’ table, we use the SELECT statement.
+Sample Answer: We use the SELECT statement to retrieve all columns from the ‘employees’ table.
 This statement fetches all the data without any filtering.

 SELECT * FROM employees;